Myths about Heart Health

 “It’s important to remember that even if you have heart disease, your lifestyle is a crucial part of your heart health,” says Dr. Eric Martin, cardiologist and director of prevention at Iowa Heart Center.
 “Exercising, eating a healthy diet containing fruits, vegetables and proteins, limiting processed foods, not smoking and avoiding second-hand smoke can go a long way toward heart disease prevention.
 It’s never too late to treat heart disease and control risk factors with small lifestyle changes.”

-“I’ve heard eggs are high in cholesterol.”
+Myth: “I’ve heard eggs are high in cholesterol.”